TransMilenio: User strikes

+Overcrowding

-The system was described by users, independent bodies and the media as suffering from overcrowding with an average of eight passengers per square meter, insecurity and providing bad customer service.
+The system was described by users, independent bodies and the media as suffering from overcrowding with an average of eight passengers per square meter, insecurity, and providing bad customer service.
 During rush hours, "stations are so packed that people can't get off the bus".
-In some stations the overcrowding was so severe that users had to wait in a long line to top up the Smart card and in another line to enter the station.
+In some stations, overcrowding was so severe that users had to wait in a long line to top up their Smart card and another line to enter the station.
 According to official data in 2017, there were 3404 thefts in TransMilenio stations and 1442 more on buses.

-The bad image and quality of the system caused an increase in the number of cars and motorcycles in the city.
-Citizens preferred these means of transport over the TransMilenio.
-According to official data, the number of cars increased from approximately 666,000 in 2005 to 1,586,700 in 2016; the number of motorcycles also grew.
-660,000 were sold in Bogota in 2013, twice the number of cars sold.
+Construction

-During construction there were problems with the concrete used to pave the dedicated roads, which had an estimated cost to the city of 1.6 trillion pesos (500 million dollars).
-In 2012 Bogota's secretary of finance said that the whole line of Avenida Caracas should be rebuilt as well as some parts of the Avenida 26 line.
+During construction, there were problems with the concrete used to pave the dedicated roads, which had an estimated cost to the city of 1.6 trillion pesos (500 million dollars).
+In 2012, Bogota's secretary of finance said that the whole line of Avenida Caracas should be rebuilt as well as some parts of the Avenida 26 line.